-Besides teaching us the do’s and don’ts of love by taking us through the steps of finding it or how to get through its distance, Black films of the romance genre have taught us even more about life.
+Besides teaching us the do’s and don’ts of love, taking us through the steps of finding it or how to get through its distance, Black films of the romance genre have taught us even more about life.

 Here are a few of our favorite Black films that gave us the 4-1-1 on life & love: